 Under the Medicines, Poisons and Therapeutic Goods Regulation 2008, pharmacists are authorised to administer certain vaccines without a prescription.

 This authorisation is subject to training, premises, reporting and record keeping requirements as set out by the Chief Health Officer in the ACT Pharmacist Vaccination Standards (the Vaccination Standards).

-An authorised pharmacist may vaccinate people against influenza and pertussis (whooping cough) in the ACT provided they comply with the Vaccination Standards.
-All pharmacists must complete specific training before they can offer vaccinations services.
+An authorised pharmacist may vaccinate people against influenza, pertussis (whooping cough) and measles, mumps and rubella (MMR) in the ACT provided they comply with the Vaccination Standards.
+All pharmacists must complete specific training before they can offer vaccination services.

-From April 2019, changes have been made to the Vaccination Standards to:
+From 7 April 2020, changes have been made to the Vaccination Standards to allow trained pharmacists to:

 More information about influenza and staying healthy in winter is available on the ACT Health Winter Wellbeing webpage.

 The links below provide resources for ACT pharmacies providing vaccinations: